Lemoncode/Angular-Architecture-Fundamentals/angular_12/demos/06-notifying-user-changes/game-catalog/README.md

 * Let's test this in the code

 ### Step 1.
+Two Way Binding

 Lets use the two way binding long way in our code

 __src/app/games/game-list/game-list.component.html__